 Part 4: Katangese Armored Jeeps -- Katanga 1960-1961

 Part 5: Fighting the UN -- Katanga 1961-1963

 Part 6: ONUC Flatfenders -- Peacekeeping in the Congo, 1960-1964

 Part 7: ONUC Round-fenders -- Peacekeeping in the Congo, 1960-1964

 Part 8: Indian Contingent -- Peacekeeping in the Congo, 1960-1964

 Part 9: ONUC Air Division -- Peacekeeping in the Congo, 1960-1964

 Part 10: Standard M606s -- Congolese Central Government 1964-1966

-Watch for additional pages to be added -- we are now planning 17 parts in this series.
+Watch for the final pages to be added in this 18-part series.